 - Mean rows/bytes read: The mean average number of rows and bytes read from the storage layer during the execution of the transaction within the specified aggregation interval.

 - Bytes read over network: The amount of data transferred over the network for this transaction within the aggregation interval.

 If this value is 0, the statement was executed on a single node.

-The Statements table displays the statement fingerprints of all the statements in the transaction.
-To display the details of a statement, click a statement fingerprint.
+The Statements page displays the statement fingerprints of all the statements in the transaction.
+To display the details of a statement fingerprint, click a statement fingerprint.